2013 Guinean parliamentary election

-Legislative elections were held in Guinea on 28 September 2013 after numerous delays and postponements.
+Parliamentary elections were held in Guinea on 28 September 2013 after numerous delays and postponements.
 President Alpha Condé's party, the Rally of the Guinean People (RPG) emerged as the largest party in the National Assembly with 53 of the 114 seats.
 Parties allied with the RDG won seven seats and opposition parties won the remaining 53 seats.
 Opposition leaders denounced the official results as fraudulent.

 Date

 The election was originally planned to be held in June 2007, but was postponed to December 2007 due to a general strike in January and February, which resulted in the appointment of a new government and Prime Minister.
 It was, however, subsequently considered likely that the election would be postponed another time to around March 2008 due to delays in setting up the Independent National Electoral Commission (CENI) and the need for revision of electoral lists.
 A date for the election in November or December 2008 has been proposed.

 On 11 October 2007, Prime Minister Lansana Kouyaté expressed regret regarding slowness in the organization of the election and said that it would be difficult to hold the election by December.
 Political parties had difficulty reaching an agreement on how many members should be on CENI.
 CENI was established in November 2007.

 On 12 February 2008, an ad hoc commission responsible for determining a timetable for the election proposed that it be held between 23 November and 14 December 2008.

 Following the replacement of Kouyaté by Ahmed Tidiane Souaré in May 2008, the International Crisis Group released a report on 23 June 2008 expressing doubt about the likelihood of the election being held before the end of 2008.
 This report expressed concern that a delay might "compromise economic revival and bury the independent commission of inquiry tasked with identifying and prosecuting authors of the 2007 crackdown".
 CENI President Chiekh Fantamady Condé said that he was "convinced" that the election would be held in 2008, however.